DavidHuie/tulum/README.md

 stdout for IO operations, allowing the user to extend Tulum with other Unix CLI tools.

+## Background

+Tulum performs symmetric encryption, where a random string, called a key, is used to both encrypt and decrypt data.
+Without the key, it is practically impossible to decrypt an encrypted payload, providing the privacy features people expect.
+Tulum generates keys automatically, so keys are only really useful for decryption.

+Since the key enables decryption of your data, *store keys safely*!
+Keys should not be transferred with the encrypted data, and they should not be visible to other users on your computer (keys are assigned file attributes of `0600` by default).
+Additionally, Tulum generates a unique key for each encryption operation, so make sure that keys aren't confused between encrypted payloads.

 ## Installation

 With Go 1.11+, Tulum can be installed as follows: